AGH621/pianoPreReading/README.md

 2. It is a digital version of a piano book that I wrote many year ago, and still use in my music studio today.

 ## Progress
-December 2022 - Launched on GitHub Pages.
+December 2022 - Launched on Version 3.0 GitHub Pages.

 November 2022 - Proofreading and minor appearance changes.